Monte Carlo Tree Diffusion with Multiple Experts for Protein Design: The Algorithm

 with

 Here, $\QFunc(\state_t,\action)$ is the current value estimate, $\Num(\cdot)$ are visit counts, $c_p>0$ controls exploration, and $w_{\mathrm{ent}},w_{\mathrm{div}}\!\ge\!0$ weight the predictive-uncertainty and diversity bonuses, respectively.
-In our diffusion setting, the action prior is given by the reverse diffusion model $p_\phi(\state_{t-1}\!\mid\!\state_t)$ over masked edits, but---consistent with our implementation---we \emph{do not} recompute its entropy during selection; instead we cache uncertainty statistics for each expanded child and reuse them during subsequent selections.
+In our diffusion setting, the action prior is given by the reverse diffusion model $p_\phi(\state_{t-1}\!\mid\!\state_t)$ over masked edits, but---consistent with our implementation---we \emph{do not} recompute its entropy during selection; instead we cache uncertainty statistics for each expanded child and reuse them during subsequent selections. \fix{We cache a temperature-controlled \emph{consensus prior} $\pi_{\mathrm{cons},\tau}(\action\mid \state_t)\!\in\![0,1]$ at expansion—large only when multiple experts assign high mass to the same action—so the UCB exploration is steered toward expert-agreed edits while preserving asymptotics.
+We define